2077v2/Goblet/README.md

 17) Press **F9** and change the keybind for Unequip Wand to **F1**).

-18) To use some mods you will need to use a keybind you will find the keybind list in your main game directory on our discord. and down below under **"Mod settings and overview".**
+18) To use some mods you will need to use a keybind you will find the key bind list in your main game directory and on our discord.
+Or here [keybinds](https://github.com/MRGHIA88V2/Goblet/blob/main/Keybinds.md) and down below under **"Mod settings and overview".**

 # YOU ARE READY TO                             ![](https://i.imgur.com/7pjddxF.png)